 After the disastrous Frager’s Hardware fire on June 5, 2013, the remnants of the building at 1101 Pennsylvania Avenue SE remained “as is” for 4 years.
 Finally, in early May 2017, Perseus Realty (the developer) gave the renewal project a name (“PennEleven”) and announced the start of construction that involves saving the historic exterior brick walls and adding a multi-story structure with a new space for the return of Frager’s Hardware and its Garden Center, more street front retail space, and about 39 condo units with underground parking.
 To view the plans, go to my article The Return of Frager’s Plus …

 As of July 2018, the developer says construction will be completed by mid-November and condo move ins are expected to begin by the end of 2018.
-Frager’s will be doing build out of its new space in 2019 Q1.
-Under consideration for new retail is a restaurant and a neighborhood serving shop.
-These will be situated in the space Frager’s used to occupy.
+Frager’s Hardware will be doing build out of its new space in the 4-story infill building in 2019 Q1.
+In September 2018, Perseus announced that a new restaurant–Emilie–will occupy the ground floor space at the corner of 11th and Pennsylvania SE.
+The developer is still seeking a neighborhood serving shop or shops for the balance of the ground floor space.